Charlesthebird/editor-for-google-identity-platform/ui/packages/editor-for-google-platform-ui/README.md

-# Editor for Google Platform UI
+# Editor for Google Identity Platform UI

 This package helps make implementing authentication and authorization with Firebase and Google Identity Platform easier.
+It also includes a Google Identity Platform custom claims editor and user management UI.
+For information on how to run that, see the server and example-app setup instructions at https://github.com/Charlesthebird/editor-for-google-identity-platform#readme.

-Just add this `AuthContextProvider` to the root of your app, setting the properties appropriately.
+To use this package in your React app, add this `AuthContextProvider` to the root of your app, setting the properties appropriately.

 ```tsx
 import { AuthContextProvider } from "editor-for-google-platform-ui";